cirosantilli/latex-cheat/README.md

 ## TODO

--   how to add hrule after every environment
+-   how to add an `hrule` after every environment of a type?
 -   how to create theorem environments with label (bold Theorem thing at beginning) given in source and not in definition
 -   how to center all rows in a tabular without specifying how many rows are there (`[c]` instead of `[ccccc]`, which might change afterwards)